web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/errors-interactivity.md

 - not interactive but developper friendly: it can show the lisp error message on the HTML page,
 - as well as the full Lisp backtrace
-- it can let the developper have the interactive debugger: in that case the framework doesn't catch the error, it lets it through, and we the developper deal with it as in a normal Slime session.
+- it can let the developper have the interactive debugger: in that case the framework doesn't catch the error, it lets it pass through, and we the developper deal with it as in a normal Slime session.

 We see this by default: